-There were no restricted stock grants in the year ended December 31, 2017.
-The Company granted 87,000 non-participating restricted stock awards during the year ended December 31, 2016 with a weighted average grant date fair value of \$2.96.
-There were no restricted stock grants in the year ended December 31, 2015.
+The Company granted 87,000 non-participating (as defined above) restricted stock awards during the year ended December 31, 2016 with a weighted average grant date fair value of \$2.96.
+There were no restricted stock grants in the year ended December 31, 2015, the three months ended December 31, 2014 or the year ended September 30, 2014.
 The fair value of non-participating restricted stock awards equals the market price of the Company's stock on the grant date and generally vest in three years or in annual increments over three years.

-A summary of the status of the Company's nonvested non-participating restricted stock awards as of December 31, 2017 and activity during the year then ended is as follows:
+A summary of the status of the Company's nonvested non-participating restricted stock awards as of December 31, 2016 and activity during the year then ended is presented below.

-Number of Restricted Stock Awards ghted Average Date Fair Value Nonvested as of December 31, 2016 87,000 \$ 2.96 Vested (10,833) \$ 7.00 Forfeited (5,000) \$ 2.96 Nonvested as of December 31, 2017 71,167 \$ 4.19
+Number of Restricted Stock Awards Weighted Average rant Date Fair Value Nonvested as of December 31, 2015 \$ Grants 87,000 \$ 2.96 Nonvested as of December 31, 2016 87,000 \$ 2.96

-As of December 31, 2017, there were approximately \$137,000 of unrecognized compensation costs related to nonvested non-participating restricted stock awards.
-These costs are expected to be recognized over a weighted average period of 1.12 years.
+As of December 31, 2016, there were approximately \$173,000 of unrecognized compensation costs related to nonvested non-participating restricted stock awards.
+These costs are expected to be recognized over a weighted average period of 2.12 years.